dtnorth/terraform-image-processor/README.md

 - **Pull Request Authorization:** All Git pushes require approval via pull requests before merging to the main branch
 - **Terraform Security Scanning:** Uses **tfsec** for static analysis security scanning of Terraform code in GitHub Actions
 - **Cost Estimation:** Uses **Infracost** to estimate and track AWS infrastructure costs in GitHub Actions
 - **CloudFront Cache Invalidation:** AWS Lambda function to automatically clear the CloudFront cache for changed files only
+- **Terraform State Storage**: Terraform state is stored in an AWS S3 bucket with DynamoDB state locking to prevent conflicts

 ---